WRF-CMake/wrf/doc/cmake/INSTALL.md

 git clone https://github.com/WPS-CMake/WPS.git
 mkdir build && cd build
 cmake -DCMAKE_INSTALL_PREFIX=<install_directory> -DWRF_DIR=<wrf_cmake_build_directory> ..
-cmake --build .
 cmake --install .
 ```

 where `<install_directory>` is the directory where to install WPS and `<wrf_cmake_build_directory>` is the path to the `build` folder of WRF (relative or absolute).
 To specify more options, please see the [WPS-CMake options](#wps-cmake-options).
-You can enable parallel compilation with `cmake --build . --j <n>` where `<n>` is the maximum number of jobs you like to run in parallel.
+You can enable parallel compilation with `cmake --install . --j <n>` where `<n>` is the maximum number of jobs you like to run in parallel.

 ### WPS-CMake options